Paul Frankl: Early education and career

 After the completion of his dissertation in 1910, Frankl worked as Wölfflin's assistant and wrote his Habilitationsschrift, which offered a systematic definition of the formal principles of architecture from the Renaissance onwards.
 Frankl was heavily influenced by Wölfflin's understanding of architectural development, but did not adhere to Wölfflin's views on formalism.
-From 1914 to 1920, Frankl held a position as privatdozent, which enabled him to teach at the University of Munich while contributing to the Handbuch der Kunstwissenschaft (ed.
+From 1914 to 1920, Frankl held a position as privatdozent, which enabled him to teach at the Ludwig-Maximilians-Universität München while contributing to the Handbuch der Kunstwissenschaft (ed.
 Albert Brinckmann and Fritz Burger).
 In 1914, Frankl wrote his first theoretical work, Die Entwicklungsphasen der neueren Baukunst (1914).
-Die Entwicklungsphasen proposes four major categories of art history analysis - spatial composition, treatment of mass and surface, treatment of optical effects, and the relation of design to social function - that Frankl continued to draw upon in his later work.
+Die Entwicklungsphasen proposes four major categories of art history analysis – spatial composition, treatment of mass and surface, treatment of optical effects, and the relation of design to social function – that Frankl continued to draw upon in his later work.

-Frankl held an assistant professorship at the Ludwig Maximilian University of Munich from 1920 to 1921, after which he became full professor at Halle University.
+Frankl held an assistant professorship at the Ludwig-Maximilians-Universität München from 1920 to 1921, after which he became full professor at the University of Halle.
 It was here that Frankl initiated his lifelong interest in medieval architecture.
-His study, Die frühmittelalterliche und romanische Baukunst (1926) exemplifies his categorical distinctions between Romanesque and Gothic architecture - the former being "additive", "frontal", and "structural" while the latter is "partial", "diagonal", and "textural".
+His study, Die frühmittelalterliche und romanische Baukunst (1926) shows his categorical distinctions between Romanesque and Gothic architecture – the former being "additive", "frontal", and "structural" while the latter is "partial", "diagonal", and "textural".
 In 1933, Frankl's enthusiasm for medieval architecture led him to join a group of medievalists at the 13th International Congress of the History of Art in Stockholm to view the only gothic church whose original wooden arch scaffolding was still extant.

-The Nazis terminated Frankl's position in Halle in 1934.
-Upon leaving the university, Frankl returned to Munich and wrote his monumental treatise, Das System der Kunstwissenschaft (1938), which offered a comprehensive history of art grounded in phenomenology and morphology.
+The Nazis terminated Frankl's position at the University of Halle in 1934.
+Upon leaving the university, Frankl returned to the Ludwig-Maximilians-Universität München and wrote his treatise, Das System der Kunstwissenschaft (1938), which offered a comprehensive history of art grounded in phenomenology and morphology.
 Das System was issued in Czechoslovakia since Jewish authors were censored in Germany and Austria.
 During this time, Frankl also made a brief trip to Constantinople.